Androthi/SavageEd/SavageEd.md

 	the parent folder called "SavageEd.ini"
-	If you wish to use your "%USERPROFILE%\config" folder instead, create a config folder (if one doesn't already exist) in your user profile folder, and move the SavageEd.ini file there.
+	If you wish to use your "%USERPROFILE%\config" folder instead, create a config folder (if one doesn't already exist) in your user profile folder, and move a SavageEd.ini file there.

 	eg: "c:\user\mako\config\SavageEd.ini"

-	If there is a SavageEd.ini file in the SavageEd parent folder, SavageEd will always prioritise using that config instead.
+	If there is a SavageEd.ini file in the SavageEd parent folder, SavageEd will always prioritise using that config instead. fcdfdfddddfeeee
 	Reading anything beyond this point is optional.

 SavageEd is designed to be a quick editing/note taking program.